My practice is a non-judgemental client-led space for brave souls to shine light into the parts of themselves that are calling out for attention.

 At 25 years old I found myself googling various mental health disorders trying to figure out what the hell was wrong with me.
 In a desperate attempt to get to the bottom of my depression, codependency and confusion I got sober… hoping for some clarity.

-I had been numbing out my pain in various ways for a long time.
 As a child I was a highly sensitive soul and often felt misunderstood.
 As I got older, I had no idea how to process my big emotional life – experiences of heartbreak and rejection got pushed down further.
 I created protective strategies to keep myself safe in the world and in relationships.
 Perfectionism.
 People-pleasing.
 Acting like I didn't give a f*ck (about anyone or myself).
 Inner-criticism.
 Shame.
 Unworthiness.
 But all my tactics finally run their course.

 Deep down I wanted to have a vibrant beautiful life.
 I knew – or should I say, I hoped – I had gifts to offer this world.
 I had done the best I could… but the things I was doing were no longer serving me… They were hurting me.
 And I was willing to do the work.

-Eventually I found Internal Family Systems… for me IFS was the missing piece that helped me SLOW DOWN.
+For me IFS was the missing piece that helped me SLOW DOWN.
 It gave me a way to attune to these parts of me in the ways I always yearned for.
 Piece by piece I took down the walls I had created.
 I greeted my armor… thanked it and let myself fall apart.
 I discovered that each time I did this, I felt lighter.
 It took some time to trust this process, but thank god I did, because it gave me back myself.

 It wasn't long before my future husband entered the scene.
 Cedar and I met at our beloved Los Angeles yoga studio.
 He marched right up to me after a class and asked me out (Go Cedar!)
 And it was ON!! #FireEmoji